Women in Judaism: Halakhic advisor

-Modern Orthodox Judaism
+Modern Orthodox

-Rabbi Joseph B. Soloveitchik, a leader of profound influence in modern Orthodoxy in the United States, discouraged women from serving as presidents of synagogues or any other official positions of leadership, from performing other mitzvot (commandments) traditionally performed by males exclusively, such as wearing a tallit or tefillin.
-A minor reason argued for why only men wear tefillin is that the tefillin help keep men from thinking impure thoughts.
-Women are thought not to need help with this.
+Orthodox leader Rabbi Joseph B. Soloveitchik discouraged women from serving as presidents of synagogues or other official leadership positions, from performing other mitzvot traditionally performed by males exclusively, such as wearing a tallit or tefillin.
+One reason is that tefillin are believed to help men avoid thoughts considered impure, while women are believed not to have such thoughts.
 Soloveitchik wrote that while women do not lack the capability to perform such acts, there is no mesorah (Jewish tradition) that permits it.
 In making his decision, he relied upon Jewish oral law, including a mishnah in Chulin 2a and a Beit Yoseph in the Tur Yoreh Deah stating that a woman can perform a specific official communal service for her own needs, but not those of others.

 Women's issues garnered more interest with the advent of feminism.
-Many Modern Orthodox Jewish women and Modern Orthodox rabbis sought to provide greater and more advanced Jewish education for women.
-Since most Modern Orthodox women attend college, and many receive advanced degrees in a variety of fields, Modern Orthodox communities promote women's secular education.
+Many Modern Orthodox Jewish women and Modern Orthodox rabbis sought to provide more Jewish education for women.
+Modern Orthodox communities promote women's secular education.
 A few Modern Orthodox Synagogues have women serving as clergy, including Gilah Kletenik at Congregation Kehilath Jeshurun.

+In 2010, Sara Hurwitz became the first woman to be ordained as a "Rabba", the female equivalent of a rabbi, when she started serving as an Open Orthodox spiritual leader.

 In 2013, Yeshivat Maharat, located in the United States, became the first Orthodox institution to consecrate female clergy.
-The graduates of Yeshivat Maharat did not call themselves "rabbis".
-The title they were given is "maharat".
-However, in 2015, Yaffa Epstein was ordained as Rabba by Yeshivat Maharat.
-Also in 2015, Lila Kagedan was ordained as Rabbi by that same organization, making her their first graduate to take the title "Rabbi".
+The graduates of Yeshivat Maharat typically receive the title maharat rather than rabbi.
+However, in 2015, Yaffa Epstein was ordained as a rabba by the institution.
+Also in 2015, Lila Kagedan was ordained as a rabbi at Yeshivat Maharat, the seminary's first graduate to take the title.
+She became the first female Modern Orthodox rabbi in the US in January 2016.

 In 2013, Malka Schaps became the first female Haredi dean at an Israeli university when she was appointed dean of Bar Ilan University's Faculty of Exact Sciences.
-Also in 2013, the first class of female halachic advisers trained to practice in the US graduated; they graduated from the North American branch of Nishmat's yoetzet halacha program in a ceremony at Congregation Sheartith Israel, Spanish and Portuguese Synagogue in Manhattan, and SAR High School in Riverdale, New York, began allowing girls to wrap tefillin during Shacharit-morning prayer in an all-female prayer group; it is probably the first Modern Orthodox high school in the U.S. to do so.
+Also in 2013, the first class of female halachic advisers in the US graduated from the North American branch of Nishmat's yoetzet halacha program.
+SAR High School began allowing girls to wrap tefillin during Shacharit (morning prayer) in an all-female prayer group, the first Modern Orthodox high school in the US to do so.

-In 2014, the first-ever book of halachic decisions written by women who were ordained to serve as poskot (Idit Bartov and Anat Novoselsky) was published.
-The women were ordained by the municipal chief rabbi of Efrat, Rabbi Shlomo Riskin, after completing Midreshet Lindenbaum women's college's five-year ordination course in advanced studies in Jewish law, as well as passing examinations equivalent to the rabbinate's requirement for men.
+In 2014, the first-ever book of halachic decisions was published by women ordained to serve as poskot (Idit Bartov and Anat Novoselsky) in Israel.
+They were ordained by Rabbi Shlomo Riskin after completing Midreshet Lindenbaum's women's course and passing examinations equivalent to the rabbinate's requirement for men.